five-hundred twenty-five thousand moments so dear,

 "But does your boyfriend know who your last boyfriend was?"

 - What the Hell, Hero?: A homeless woman delivers a scathing one to Mark, rightly pointing out that he's only using her plight to make a name for himself and kill some of his guilt, since filming her like an animal on the Discovery Channel doesn't solve any of her problems.
-This actually causes him to rethink his movie plans, refocusing it on his friends facing HIV.
+This actually causes him to rethink his movie plans, refocusing it on his friends battling AIDS.

 - Wholesome Crossdresser: Angel.